lgalaz/fullstack-javascript/next.js/Error_Handling_Observability/explanation.md

-# Error Handling and Observability - Comprehensive Study Guide
+# Error Handling and Observability

 ## Introduction